anubhavsrivastava/react-for-electron-only/README.md

         }
         ...

-    This is render `div.electron-ui` on electron and nothing on normal browsers.
+    This will render `div.electron-ui` on electron and nothing on normal browsers.

 2.  `<ForElectronOnly>` with `fallbackComponent` option